 “The jumpers — my heart goes out to the families.
 I walked around the building, where I was, and I didn’t know what the noise was.
 And when I saw my first jumper, I was like, Oh my god.
 I had to keep people underneath the overhang when they were walking out of the building so that they didn’t get hit by people jumping.
 That was really, really awful.
 You also have to think, How bad was it up there that they made a choice to take their own lives and jump?

 You, like many first responders, have become sick in the intervening years.
 Tell me about your illness.

 “I have been certified through NIOSH [National Institute for Occupational Safety and Health] and the 9/11 Clinic for my 9/11 injuries.
 And one of them is my cancer.

 “Pay attention to Congress.
 To pass these acts, and sign these bills, to keep our health benefits going.

 “Right after 9/11, everyone was so nice.
 Everybody was united.
 I think that unity has slowly drifted.

 “I want people to be happy and live life and unite.
 Be strong for our country.
 Stick together instead of all this violence.
 Our country is so violent right now.
 The mall shootings, the disco shootings.
 The ISIS bombings.
-The terror attacks in the movie theaters.
+The terror attacks in the movie theatres.